-- Give up financial security today for potential tomorrow: value opportunity over security because the only job security is personal development.
+- Trade-in financial security today for potential tomorrow: value opportunity over security because the only job security is personal development.

 - Give up immediate gratification for personal growth: there are no shortcuts to any place worth going.

-- Give up the fast life for the good life: live in the place you belong, with the people you like, doing what you want on purpose.
+- Up-grade the fast life for the good life: live in the place you belong, with the people you like, doing what you want on purpose.
 Create capacity in your life by delegating all the things you’re not the best at and work with people you like.

-- Give up security for significance: measure progress by significance.
+- The transition from security to significance: measure progress by significance.
 Make a difference, not just a living.